 It’s common for gold scammers to use the allure of high returns to attract unsuspecting victims.
 While gold can generate good annualized returns, it’s a bit aggressive to say that an investment will consistently return more than 20% each year, or that your initial investment will more than double in a short amount of time.

-From January 1971 through March 2024, gold has had an annual average return of 7.98%.
+From January 1971 through December 2025, the price of gold in U.S. dollars has increased by about 9% on an annualized basis.
 It is highly unlikely that promises of returns exceeding that figure by so much will ever bear fruit.

 Creating a sense of urgency